hielsnoppe/edu-aim1/bvgapi/README.md

   });
   ```
-* To get the directions of the journey
+* TO get the directions of the journey
 	- Usage
+	-
 	```javascript
 	transport.direction(function(err, directionInfo){
 		//your code goes here